 A description of the principles on the Cyber Diplomatic Toolbox, a framework that allows an EU community response to malicious cyber-activities.

 Resilience, Deterrence and Defence: Building strong cybersecurity for the EU

 Detailed report on EU proposals for cybersecurity, with reference to cyber-resilience, cyber-deterrence and cyber-defense.

-Making the most of NIS – towards the effective implementation of Directive (EU) 2016/1148 concerning measures for a high common level of security of network and information systems across the Union
+Making the most of NIS (Directive (EU) 2016/1148) thus promoting its effective implementation which concerns measures for a high common level of network security and information systems across the Union.

 Communication from the Commission to the European Parliament and the Council on how to implement Directive 2016/1148.
 It contains an annex document that deals with multiple topics regarding the effective implementation of the NIS Directive, operations and best practices.

 Assessing the extent to which the Member States have taken the necessary measures in order to comply with Directive 2013/40/EU on attacks against information systems and replacing Council Framework Decision 2005/222/JHA

 Conclusions on the effective implementation of Directive 2013/40 by EU Member States.

 On the Mid-Term Review on the Implementation of the Digital Single Market Strategy: A Connected Digital Single Market for All